danilhendrasr/danilhendrasr/README.md

 🛠️ JS & TS | React | Node.js

-⚡ Fun fact: I'm a super awesome 10X developer because I use Vim. <br> <sub>*Well, technically I use VS Code, but I have Vim extension installed so you better admit that I'm awesome.*</sub>
+⚡ Fun fact: I'm a 10X rockstar developer 'cause I use Vim. <br>
+<sub>*Well, technically I use VS Code, but I have Vim extension installed so you better admit that I'm awesome.*</sub>

 📫 Hit me up at: